-President Trump said that Americans had no right to protest against him.
+Trump did not say that Americans had no right whatsoever to protest against him.

 On 22 April 2017, the web site Learn Progress published an article under the misleading and sensationalized title “Trump Says Americans Have “No Right” to Protest Him.
 TYRANNY”: